 SSH tunneling options

-Please note that PostgreSQL host name should be set relatively to the SSH server in this case.
-For example, if both PostgreSQL and SSH servers are located on the same computer, you should specify localhost as host name instead of the server external host name or IP address.
+Note: MySQL host name on the Connection page should be set relatively to the SSH server in this case.
+For example, if both MySQL and SSH servers are located on the same computer, you should specify localhost as Host name instead of the server's external host name or IP address.